Apply for grants

 Director, Digital & Project Excellence

-Together with the Export and Investment Fund of Denmark (EIFO) and world-leading AI computing company NVIDIA, the Novo Nordisk Foundation is establishing the Danish Centre for AI Innovation.
+Together with the Export and Investment Fund of Denmark (EIFO) and world-leading AI computing company NVIDIA, the Novo Nordisk Foundation is establishing the Danish Centre for AI Innovation (DCAI).

 Once operational, researchers from Denmark’s public and private sectors will be able to gain access to a state-of-the-art NVIDIA AI supercomputer optimised for large-scale projects using AI, as well as world-leading NVIDIA software platforms, training, and expertise.
 The goal is to accelerate research and innovation in fields from healthcare and life sciences to the green transition, supporting the development of innovative solutions to the world’s biggest problems.